This Salzburg: Other works by Czernin

 In another collaboration with Count Eugen Ledebur as illustrator, Czernin published a short book (183 pp.) about hunting called Jagdfibel in 1938.

 A year later, Czernin published Europe going going gone!
-A sketchy book trying to give a rough explanation of Europe, its politics, and its state of mind, for the benefit mainly of Anglo-Saxons, politicians, and other folks with uncomplicated minds (London: Peter Davies 1939) xx + 310 pp. Walter Goetz provided the illustrations "to make things easier", as the subtitle states.
+A sketchy book trying to give a rough explanation of Europe, its politics, and its state of mind, for the benefit mainly of Anglo-Saxons, politicians, and other folks with uncomplicated minds (London: Peter Davies 1939) xx + 310 pp. Walter Goetz provided the illustrations "to make things easier," as the subtitle states.
 The book is a collection of verbal and graphic sketches of several European cultures.
 It was written shortly after the German annexation of Austria and during Hitler's rise to international popularity.
 The reviewer Meston called it "a wise and thought-provoking book," noting that Czernin made no secret of his Austrian patriotism and his severe criticism of National Socialism, summing up that "the conclusion is grave and ominous."
+Czernin also published a book titled My country: Austria.

+"Incident in Vienna" was published in the magazine Coronet in March 1940.
+Capricorn Books re-issued Czernin's Versailles, 1919 in 1964.
+Kaiser published Die Friedensstifter: Männer und Mächte um den Versailler Vertrag which translates as The Peacemakers: Men and Powers Behind the Treaty of Versailles, in 1968.